April & May, Explore & Play

 This list above includes links to previous growing guides.
 Click on one of bold vegetable categories above to see my specific guides for squashes, leafy vegetables and more.

-Plant Incompatibility is when you place two vegetable groups with drastically different watering, sun, or soil requirements next to each other.
+Plant Incompatibility occurs when you plant two vegetable groups with drastically different watering, sun, or soil requirements next to each other.
 Problems can occur.
 You may see stunted growth, leaf diseases from mineral deficiencies, mold, or pest infestations.

 Leafy Vegetables & Onions